lukfor/imputationbot/docs/getting-started.md

 # Getting started

 To use imputation-bot you have to enable API access from your Profile page.
 The required API token can be obtained from the [Michigan Imputation Server](https://imputationserver.sph.umich.edu) website.
-You can find configuration instructions  [here](instances).
+You can find configuration instructions [here](/instances).

 ## Run imputation

 You can use the `impute` command to submit a job:

-- The `--files` parameter defines the location of our VCF file(s).
-If we plan to impute more than one file we can enter the path to a folder or multiple filenames separated by space.
+- The `--files` parameter defines the location of your VCF file(s).
+If you plan to impute more than one file you can enter the path to a folder or multiple filenames separated by space.
-- We can use the `--refpanel` parameter to specify the reference panel.
-For the **1000 Geneoms Phase 3** panel we use `1000g-phase-3-v5`.
-If we are not sure what panels are provided by the server, we can use `imputationbot refpanels` to get a list of all reference panels and their supported populations.
+- The `--refpanel` parameter specifies the used reference panel.
+For the **1000 Genomes Phase 3** panel the ID is `1000g-phase-3-v5`.
+If you are not sure what panels are provided by the server, you can use `imputationbot refpanels` to get a list of all reference panels and their supported populations.
-- For `--population` we use `eur` which stands for **European**
+- The `--population` parameter is used in quality control to compare the allele frequencies between your data and the reference panel.
+Please note that not every reference panel supports all sub-populations.
+For **1000 Genomes Phase 3** you can use `eur` which stands for **European**.

 The complete command using this [example file](https://github.com/lukfor/imputationserver-ashg20/raw/main/files/chr20.R50.merged.1.330k.recode.small.vcf.gz) looks like this: